 The Modes

-In Boston, MA back in the 1980’s lived a power pop band called The Modes.
-Their sound combined hard rock with melodic pop sensibilities.
-The band was formed by guitarist / singer / songwriter, Steve Davidson after stints in the (Real) Kids and then the punk metal outfit Slash.
-Both bands were popular attractions, particularly at the notorious Boston nightclub called The Rat.
-The Modes enjoyed a remarkable climb only to implode in a tangle of music business complications.
+In Boston back in the 1980s lived a power-pop act called The Modes, a group that combined hard rock with melodic pop sensibilities.
+The band was formed by guitarist-singer-songwriter Steve Davidson after his stints in The Real Kids and Slash, both of which were popular attractions at Boston clubs, particularly at The Rathskeller in Kenmore Square.
+While the group enjoyed a remarkable upward climb, they wound up imploding in a tangle of business complications and artistic disagreements.